reeshuffled/reeshuffled.github.io/_posts/2024-11-06-Why-are-there-so-many-right-wing-grifters.md

 layout: post
 type: notes
 category: Posts
-tags: ["Politics", "Sociology"]
+tags:
+- Politics
+- Sociology
-title: "Why are there so many right-wing grifters?"
+title: Why are there so many right-wing grifters?
 slug: right-wing-grifters
-description: "Conservative media seems to always involve fearmongering people and taking advantage of that.
-Why?"
+description: Conservative media seems to always involve fearmongering people and taking advantage of that.
+Why?
-started_at: "2024-10-26 18:05:00"
+started_at: '2024-10-26 18:05:00'
 ---

 There seems to be a lot of right-wing grifters while there seems to be little to none on the left side.
 Why is this?